vIremAydin/Eventium/README.md

 system reports like finding the most popular events in a month based on the number of people who attended etc.

+We have used HTML and Javascript for the pages, PHP for connecting them to the database, and SQL for the database itself.

 ### Grades
 **Proposal Report:** 99\
 **Design Report:** 99\